Advik-B/MinecraftServer/README.md

-# Minecraft Server
+# Starter minecraft server

-This is a minecraft server that has all the files hosted on github.
+This is a starter minecraft server.

+This can be used to start a minecraft server.
+With basic config and a few plugins.
+All the nessessary files are included.